SirrorsMoore1975/SirrorsMoore1975/Documents/IHAVENOTHINGTOHIDE/README.md

 pleased.
 Anyone who has woke up and speak up, others will be calling you nonsense, or to keep you quiet to avoid troubles on themselves.
 When you seek help, others will not help you.
 When you try to protest, you are taken down before you even try to start.
+You will self-censor yourself and cannot complain at all, because when you do, beside arrest, you or your love one will be in danger.

 ## The Unhackable Phone incident